 The enzyme preparation is not added to final foodstuffs but used as a processing aid during food manufacturing.
-The typical food processes in which the amyloglucosidase is used are listed in above section.
+The lipase is used in baking and other cereal based food processes.

-The amyloglucosidase is used at the minimum dosage necessary to achieve the desired enzymatic reaction.
-The ranges of dosage recommended for the amyloglucosidase are as follows (expressed in enzyme activity units):
+The lipase is used at the minimum dosage necessary to achieve the desired enzymatic reaction.
+The range of dosage recommended for the lipase is up to 2200 LU per kilogram flour.